top of page

 Cool down

-To prevent injuries and promote recovery, cooling down after exercise is essential.
-Gradually reducing the intensity of physical activity can help the body return to its pre-exercise state.
-Repeating some warm-up stretching exercises and movements can facilitate relaxation and recovery.
-Proper hydration and nutrition are also necessary to support the body's recovery process.
+Cooling down after exercise is crucial for preventing injuries and promoting recovery.
+Gradually decreasing the intensity of physical activity allows the body to return to its pre-exercise state.
+Incorporating warm-up stretching exercises and movements during the cool-down can aid in relaxation and recovery.
+Proper hydration and nutrition are also essential to support the body's recovery process.

 Slowing, resuming action